Advertisements

 Solution

-Both conductivity and molar conductivity change with the change in concentration of electrolyte.
-Conductivity always decreases with decreasing the concentration of both weak and strong electrolytes.
+Both conductivity and molar conductivity change with changes in the concentration of the electrolyte.
+Conductivity always decreases as the concentration of both weak and strong electrolytes decreases.
 This can be explained by the fact that with dilution, the number of ions carrying electric current per unit volume decreases.
 The conductivity of a solution at any concentration is the conductivity of a unit volume of the solution placed between two platinum electrodes having a unit cross-sectional area and situated at a unit distance from each other.

 This is clear from the following equation: